Practice-Informed, Practice-Ready: An AI security incident taxonomy: Candidate approaches to address shortcomings

 \subsubsection{Goal of reporting}

 As discussed in Difference~\ref{sec:diffVuln}, cybersecurity reporting is centered around weaknesses and vulnerabilities.
-As we argued, this centering is less relevant in AI security, where attacks are model (see Section~\ref{sec:AISec})~\cite{biggio2018wild,cina_wild_2022,gu2019badnets,lei2023new,oliynyk2023know,shen2023anything,shumailov2021manipulating,yao2024survey} or even AI approach independent~\cite{cao2022advdo,han2022adversarial,papernot2016transferability,grosse2018limitations}.
+As we argued, this centering is less relevant in AI security, where attacks are model (see Section~\ref{sec:AISec})~\cite{biggio2018wild,cina_wild_2022,gu2019badnets,lei2023new,oliynyk2023know,shen2023anything,shumailov2021manipulating,yao2024survey} or even approach independent~\cite{cao2022advdo,han2022adversarial,papernot2016transferability,grosse2018limitations}.
 Overviews of model-independent weaknesses and vulnerabilities already exist, as witnessed by frameworks like the MITRE ATLAS\footnote{\url{https://atlas.mitre.org/matrices/ATLAS}}.
-It is thus well-known that virtually all models (depending on deployment~\cite{grosse2023Towards}) have potential vulnerabilities; such information need not be collected.
+It is thus well-known that virtually all models (depending on deployment~\cite{grosse2023Towards}) have potential vulnerabilities; collecting such information in relation to models may thus not be needed.
 What may be collected however is for each incident \emph{which} weaknesses and vulnerabilities of an AI system were exploited.

-\shortcomingConcl The goal of AI security reporting is not to learn which weaknesses or vulnerabilities exist, but which ones are being exploited.
-This is indeed possible, and also the CVE database has been used to gather intelligence about exploits~\cite{kumar2022identifying}.
+\shortcomingConcl There are two different goals of AI security reporting.
+One consists of reporting model-agnostic vulnerabilities that can potentially be exploited.
+On the other hand, we collect incidents, similar to the CVE database, which has been used to gather intelligence about exploits~\cite{kumar2022identifying}.
+Both are in an $n$ to $m$ relationship: A vulnerability may cause different incidents, and an incident may be caused by several vulnerabilities.